p-gonzo/blog/content/posts/map-filter-recude-cpp.md

 memo = reduceCb(item, memo);
 ```

-## Part II - Using iterators and template specialization:
+## Part II - Using iterators:

 Though the above code works well, it will only work if our containing class is a `std::vector`.
 What if we want to Filter a `std::string` or Reduce a `std::list`?
-To do this we'll refactor or original functions above to use iterators and template specialization.
+To do this we'll refactor or original functions above to use the iterator interface.

 ### `ForEach()`: